dinde451/jarr.d1/Jarulfs_Guide.md

   - Corrected and clarified the tables of tables in CHAPTER_LINK_mana-cost-and-magic-requirements-for-spells.

-  - Changed text about unknown information (as it is actually know and explained in the guide) in CHAPTER_LINK_timing-information under *Hit recovery time*.
+  - Changed text about unknown information (as it is actually know and explained in the guide) in CHAPTER_LINK_monster-timing-information under *Hit recovery time*.

-  - Removed erroneous information about Arch-Bishop Lazarus regarding Hit Recovery in CHAPTER_LINK_timing-information under *Hit recovery time* and in footnote under table in CHAPTER_LINK_unique-monsters and CHAPTER_LINK_resistances-immunities-and-mob-for-unique-monsters .
+  - Removed erroneous information about Arch-Bishop Lazarus regarding Hit Recovery in CHAPTER_LINK_monster-timing-information under *Hit recovery time* and in footnote under table in CHAPTER_LINK_unique-monsters and CHAPTER_LINK_resistances-immunities-and-mob-for-unique-monsters .

   - Corrected the data for Deathshade Fleshmaul in CHAPTER_LINK_unique-monsters